madeofbubblez/ProfileCreator/README.md

 Fun fact: When the creator of this module/framework made this, he thought it would be bigger than just one folder and 3 module scripts!
 Spoiler alert: He was wrong.

-If you have any problems with using this module/framework, Please contact the following name on github: "madeofbubblez".
+If you have any problems with using this module/framework, Please contact the creator on github: "madeofbubblez".

 - NOTICE: In third-party, There is a framework, ProfileStore (LICENSE file under third-party, licensed Apache 2.0).